 National and International Collaborations

-I am regularly collaborating with colleagues in Danish universities as well as abroad.
-Visits to other labs is an essential component of my research as it serves as an important source of inspiration.
-Scientific leadership strongly depends on personality and I am constantly trying to adopt strategies that can stimulate the working environment or improve the output of my own lab.
-My key collaborators are listed below and for some of them I have created a small presentation of our ongoing or past research.
+I regularly collaborate with colleagues at Danish universities and abroad.
+Visits to other labs are essential to my research, providing important sources of inspiration.
+Effective scientific leadership is closely tied to personality, and I continually seek strategies to enhance the working environment and improve the output of my lab.
+Below is a list of my key collaborators, along with brief presentations of our ongoing or past research.
 See more for exciting examples

 People